9highlander/Daft-Scripts/README.md

 Make sure to consider the date and time you give to google maps api because affect the time calculated.

 ### Start the script
 Simply run  __main__.py and compile the search fields.
-You can save ypur input searches file for future usure.
+You can save your input searches file for future usure.

 ![image](https://github.com/user-attachments/assets/c18f6112-126c-4ade-a438-f1333d6ef5ec)